markhogue/radsafer/README.md

 `search_phot_by_E` allows screening based on energy, half-life, and minimum probability.
-Also available are `search_alpha_by_E`, `search_beta_by_E`, and `bin_screen_phot`. `bin_screen_phot` allows limiting searhes to radionuclides with emissions in an energy bin of interest with additional filters for not having photons in other specified energy bins.
+Also available are `search_alpha_by_E`, `search_beta_by_E`, and `bin_screen_phot`. `bin_screen_phot` allows limiting searches to radionuclides with emissions in an energy bin of interest with additional filters for not having photons in other specified energy bins.
 Results for all these search functions may be plotted with `RN_plt`.